WHAT IS S4M?

 WHAT TO EXPECT?

-- HOME Legal Awareness Workshops: Workshops held monthly over a period of about 4 months (might change)
+- HOME Legal Awareness Workshops: Workshops held monthly over a period of 4 months (subject to change)

 - HOME Internship: Internships are available during the Summer and December Holidays